wp-plugins/post-state-tags/readme.txt

 Yes.
 In the settings admin screen, there is a checkbox to disable the tag icons (if you prefer).

+= How do I change the light background color value =

+There isn't currently a backend setting, but I added support for this in a filter hook.
+Here is an example to add to your functions.php file (in your theme/child theme):

+`function my_lightvalue( $lightvalue) {
+	// override lightvalue, default value is 0.97
+	// 0.5 is equal to main color (tag becomes invisible)
+	// 0.4 is darker than main color
+	// 0.8 is slightly darker than default
+	$lightvalue = 0.8;
+  return $lightvalue;
+}
+add_filter( 'bb_pst_lightvalue', 'my_lightvalue', 10, 2 );
+`

 == Screenshots ==